-The initial beta angle of 20 deg can be observed as the angle (positive to the East) between the yellow plane and the groundtrack at equator (i.e. the ascending node).
-The cost of the GOI including gravity losses is 133 m/s.
-For this manoeuvre the gravity losses are very small (~ 0.5 %) thanks to the gravitational capture strategy.
+The initial beta angle of 29 deg can be observed as the angle between the blue and the red planes.
+The cost of the GOI including gravity losses is 135 m/s.
+For this manoeuvre the gravity losses are very small ( $\sim 0.5$ %) thanks to the gravitational capture strategy.

-As can be seen on the plot, the apocentre is over the day side of the moon (as a consequence of the capture via L_2 and not L_1).
+As can be seen on the plot, the apocentre is over the day side of the moon.
+This was a wish from the science team.